 LOB, Process and Learning Goal Reflections

-Reflection, if done voluntarily, is a great tool to grow.
+Reflection, is a great tool to grow.
 We offer reflection tools focused on how the process went, what you've learned English wise and how your efforts relate to your ideas of yourself in an academic or profession related sense (LOB).
 It's always up to you to reflection and on how many of the three aspects.
-You will collect special XP that you can use for perks if you choose to do the reflections though!

 Drama in the English Speaking Classroom